rinpharma/r-pharma/content/blog/post.5.md

     -  *OR* Local video (we can host on our Youtube channel)
     -  *OR* Google slideshow
 -  Description of your package or app
--  Images (a larger background image and a smaller thumbnail - hex stickers make great thumbnails!)
+-  Images (a larger background image as well as a smaller thumbnail - hex stickers make great thumbnails!)

 For a demonstration check out this
 {{< rawhtml >}}